GorillaStack/auto-tag/README.md

-# Autotag
+# Auto Tag

 This is an open-source tagging solution for AWS.
-Deploy autotag to lambda and set up CloudTrail and have each of your resources tagged with the resource who created it.
+Deploy auto tag to lambda and set up CloudTrail and have each of your resources tagged with the resource who created it.
 It was written by GorillaStack.

 ## Setup